boun7yhunt3r/Guardian-Media-API/README.md

 # Guardian-Media-API
-Analytics on "Brexit" popularity over years using Guardian API.
+Analytics on "Brexit" article popularity over years using Guardian API.

 Did some basic analytics on Brexit popularity using data collected from Guardian API.